Your New York Tech Plan

 Your Future Has Already Started

-While you’re an NYIT student, you be thinking about what you’ll do after graduation.
+While you’re a NYIT student, you should be thinking about what you’ll do after graduation.
 Your degree will be a passport to career opportunities around the world.
 Plan for your future success today by visiting the Office of Career Services and exploring our professional development resources.

 Your First Year